 Why is the Test Performed?

-Right heart angiography is performed to detect the cause of abnormal blood flow through the right side of the heart.
+Right heart angiography is performed to assess the blood flow through the right side of the heart.

 Normal Results for Right heart ventriculography